Achilleasein/FluidEntry.github.io/index.md

 # Welcome to Fluid Entry

-Welcome to FLuid Entry.
-The fluid way to distribute the key to your traveler.
+## The fluid way to distribute the key to travelers.

 ### **How it works?**